Emergency Services at Mount Sinai

 The emphasis of the program is includes preparing and training hospital employees in their response roles, teaching employees how to prepare there homes and families to be disaster ready and working closely with city agencies to ensure that the community us aware of resources and training that may help in the event of a possible future incident.

-Mount Sinai Emergency Management participates in the Greater New York Hospital Coordinating Council for Emergency Preparedness and works with the New York City DOHMH and New York State DOH The program continues to develop partnerships and seeks grant funding to enhance the readiness and training of the Mount Sinai Medical Center.
+Mount Sinai Emergency Management participates in the Greater New York Hospital Coordinating Council for Emergency Preparedness and works with the New York City DOHMH and New York State DOH The program continues to develop partnerships and seeks grant funding to enhance the readiness and training of Mount Sinai Hospital.

 In the Mount Sinai Emergency Department, bedside ultrasound is used for rapid patient assessment, and to provide visualization for bedside procedures.
 Common uses for ultrasound include assessment for pericardial effusion, gallstones, evaluation for ectopic pregnancy, or abdominal fluid.

 The Libertas Center is a human rights clinic at Elmhurst Hospital, to serve a need in the borough of Queens, New York.
 By 2004 United States Census Bureau data, Elmhurst Hospital in Queens, NY, is located in the most diverse community in the country.
 A relatively large proportion of Elmhurst Hospital's population has fled countries as a result of persecution and torture.
 Survivors of torture have unique medical and psychological problems linked to their ordeal in their home countries.
 At the Libertas Center, we provide them with physical evaluations, specialized medical care that they may require, and affidavits of their plight to establish asylum in the United States.
 Legal referrals are available.
 We provide training to interested physicians, and involve interested medical students in this process.
 Awareness of this issue is elevated through lectures and by working with local community centers that assist survivors of torture.